 I give my attention willingly to those who compete for control of it.
 As my attention shifts and flits, it turns into distraction.
 My attention and distraction become one and the same: a product.

 My boredom before it’s dispersed in this depthless drift at least has a kind of substance.
-It seems to fill my being: it’s close to fullness.
+It seems to fill my being.
 The boredom of dispersal is more akin to apathy, a thinning out.

 In creation outside dispersal – outside hypercommunication and the commodification of attention – boredom and distraction have their places as parts of a whole.
 What looks like laziness can be part of meaningful work.
 You write something, get stuck, stare out the window or go for a walk and suddenly the living truth that was there all along comes to you.